iCliniq Logo

 • Strabismus can worsen.

-• The child’s central vision (vital for reading, driving, and seeing pictures or faces) gets affected.
+• The child’s central vision (vital for reading, driving, and seeing pictures or faces) is affected.

 How to Diagnose Lazy Eyes?

 Diagnosing lazy eyes at an early stage is a difficult task because a child will not know the difference.
-Routine eye check-up has to be done in order to prevent any eye diseases that may affect the child.
+Routine eye check-ups have to be done to prevent any eye diseases that may affect the child.
 It is suggested that the child undergo regular eye tests until the age of five.

 Once a lazy eye is diagnosed during the tests, the child will be put through a few more tests to assess the condition.
 The test varies with the age of the child affected with lazy eyes.
-Generally, pupils are dilated with an eye drop to study the structures.
+Generally, pupils are dilated with an eye drop when studying the structures.

 Preverbal Child: